 Applicants will need to make a strong case for the future importance of the technology through providing a measurable positive impact on health, innovation or future wealth creation and for the ultimate benefit of individual patients' or the wider NHS.

 Applications should be made using the preliminary application form.
-Projects must have a strong collaborative approach; the EME programme is particularly keen to encourage collaboration with small and medium enterprises.
-Funding must be activated within 9 months of a decision being made.
+Projects must have a strong collaborative approach and funding must be activated within 12 months of a decision being made.

 Guidance on applications

 Proposed study design